The Brown Berets

 The Brown Berets was a group of Mexican-American revolutionaries from the barrios of the Southwest that emerged during the Chicano movement of the 1960s.
 The Chicano movement, or El Movimiento, was an extension of the Mexican-American Civil Rights Movement of the 1940s.
 Like the Black Panther Party, the Brown Berets were involved in community projects in their struggle for self-determination and social justice.

-Black Panthers and Brown Berets a show of force.
+Black Panthers and Brown Berets in a show of force.

 In 1966, as part of the Annual Chicano Student Conference in Los Angeles County, a group of high school students discussed different issues affecting Mexican-Americans communities, and subsequently formed the Young Citizens for Community Action, and later named Young Chicanos for Community Action (YCCA).
 The YCCA decided to wear brown berets to symbolize a united struggle with the Black Panthers against police harassment, inadequate public schools, poor job opportunities, inadequate political representation, and the Vietnam war.
 Their newspaper was La Causa (the Cause).